-Known as an addiction industry author, national speaker, and overall trailblazer, Michael Cartwright has been a behavioral healthcare entrepreneur for over 20 years.
-Having started four companies, Michael’s treatment services have spanned 12 states across the nation and served both the public and private sectors.
-From government grants, Medicaid and Medicare to commercial insurance and private pay, Michael has provided services to many population segments.
+An addiction industry author, national speaker, and overall trailblazer, Michael Cartwright has been a behavioral healthcare entrepreneur for over 20 years.
+Having started four companies, his treatment services span 12 states nationwide and serve the public and private sectors.
+Michael has helped provide services to many population segments from government grants, Medicaid and Medicare to commercial insurance and private pay.

-Committed to quality, effective care, Michael has directly supervised 15 federally-funded research studies regarding best treatment practices.
+Committed to quality, effective care, Michael has directly supervised 15 federally-funded research studies on best treatment practices.
 Identified as an expert on program development, integrated care, and research-based approaches, Michael was appointed to the U.S. Senate Help Sub-Committee on Substance Abuse and Mental Health Services, a bi-partisan Technical Advisory Workgroup and NASADAD/NASMHPD Joint Task Force.
-Michael was also a founding board member of Dual Recovery Anonymous and currently serves as a member of the National Steering Council on Co-occurring Disorders.
+He is a founding board member of Dual Recovery Anonymous and currently serves as a member of the National Steering Council on Co-occurring Disorders.

 The culmination of his research and experience are the foundation of his book Believable Hope: 5 Essential Elements to Beat Any Addiction.